 - 2. Sales indicators in nominal terms are deflated by the corresponding items of the price indices. - 3.
-Seasonally adjusted by X-12-ARIMA.
+Seasonally adjusted by X-12-ARIMA. - 4.
+Data for 2007/Q3 figures are those of July in terms of quarterly amount.

 (2) Aggregate Supply of Consumer Goods